87andrewh/WeirdAntiCheatIdeas/README.md

 ### Behavioral:
 - Compensate players for running into cheaters, without making the system gameable
   - Rollback competitive game changes if a cheater is detected
+  - Freeze the ranking updates of a suspicious game for manual approval
   - Thank them for reporting cheaters
 - Incentivize players to help fight cheaters
 - Again, incentivize cheaters to stay in isolated lobbies